-South Australia was colonised in the year 1836, by immigrants sent from England, under the auspices of the South Australian Colonisation Company.
-Until a site for the capital was chosen the immigrants were landed at Kangaroo Island.
-Colonel Light, who was sent out to select the site for the settlement, arrived in August, 1836, and, after examining Nepean Bay, Port Lincoln, and Encounter Bay, decided upon establishing the capital where Adelaide now stands.
-Captain Hindmarsh, the first Governor, arrived at the close of the same year, and proclaimed the Colony on the 28th December.
-At this date, the northern boundary was fixed at the 26th parallel of south latitude, which remained the limit of the Colony till July, 1863, when the boundary was extended northward to the seaboard.
-The Act granting Responsible Government was proclaimed on the 24th October, 1856, and the first representative Parliament was opened on the 22nd April, 1857.
+South Australia was colonised in the year 1836, by immigrants who had arrived from England under the auspices of the South Australian Colonisation Company, and until a site for the settlement was chosen they remained at Kangaroo Island.
+Colonel Light, who was sent out to select a suitable spot for the first operations of the settlers, arrived in August, 1836, and after examining Nepean Bay, Port Lincoln, and Encounter Bay, decided upon establishing the capital where Adelaide now stands.
+Captain Hindmarsh, the first Governor, arrived at the close of the same year, and proclaimed the colony on the 28th December.
+At that date the northern boundary was fixed at the 26th parallel of south latitude, which remained the limit of the colony until July, 1863, when the boundary was extended northward to the seaboard.
+The Act granting Responsible Government was proclaimed on the 24th October, 1856, and the first Parliament was opened on the 22nd April, 1857.

 In 1831 a settlement was established by the Imperial Government at Port Essington, under Sir Gordon Bremer.
-It was principally used as a military post, and as a harbour of refuge for distressed vessels, but after an occupation of nineteen years it was abandoned.
-Mr. John M'Douall Stuart, a South Australian explorer, succeeded in crossing the continent from Adelaide to Adam Bay on the north coast.
+It was principally used as a military post and as a harbour of refuge for distressed vessels, but after an occupation of nineteen years it was abandoned.
+John M'Douall Stuart, a South Australian explorer, succeeded in crossing the continent from Adelaide to Adam Bay on the north coast.
 He represented the country as suitable for settlement, and application was accordingly made to the Imperial Government for permission to annex the whole of the territory lying between the 26° of south latitude and the seaboard, and the meridians of 129° and 138° east longitude.
 This tract of territory was formally granted to South Australia in July, 1863, and is now known as the Northern Territory of South Australia.
 In 1864 the first colonising expedition to the Northern Territory was despatched from Adelaide; a settlement was established at Escape Cliffs, Adam Bay, but the locality being found unsuitable, the colonists, in 1870, removed to Port Darwin, which has since remained the official centre.
-The administration of the territory is under the control of a Government Resident, who is directly responsible to the authorities of South Australia.
+The territory is represented in the South Australian Parliament, and is administered by a Government Resident, who is directly responsible to the authorities at Adelaide.